linenoise/marchflux/README.md

 This will load a web server on your computer at [http://127.0.0.1:8666](http://127.0.0.1:8666) with the marchflux interface ready to configure.

+The other way to start thin is with a configuration file:

+  $ thin start -C thin.conf

+Most likely, you'll want to configure options to store in your config file:

+  $ thin config -C thin.con [options]

+To see all of the available options for configuration, just type:

+  $ thin -h

+Which will give you a dump of all the possible options.

 Running the fluxer
 ------------------